 Dr. Alfred Southwick received the idea for electrocution after he had witnessed an inebriated man die from touching an electric generator.
 Southwick noticed that the man died instantly and without pain.
 He found this to be in sharp contrast to the existing methods of executing a person, such as a hanging.

-After studying the effects of electricity on the human body, Southwick conceived of a chair able to send a powerful electrical current through a prisoner condemned to death.
+After studying the effects of electricity on the human body, Southwick conceived the idea of a chair able to send a powerful electrical current through a prisoner condemned to death.
 He took his idea to the Governor of New York, David Hill, and proposed the concept of an electric chair as an effective and more humanitarian method for capital punishment.

 A man named Harold Brown who worked for master inventor Thomas Edison built the original electric chair based on Southwick’s design.
 He completed the first working model in 1888, and demonstrations were performed on live animals to prove how well it worked.
 Brown’s chair was fast and efficient, and the authorities accepted the electric chair as a method of execution.